smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 Alternatively, you can encrypt a subset of PDFs with a password.

-## Other VS Code Markdown Extensions
+## VS Code Markdown Extensions

-For Markdown, have a look at "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."
+For markdown, have a look at "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."
 For spellcheck, I use "Code Spell Checker" by Street Side Software.
+To view PDFs inside VS Code, I use vscode-pdf extension from tomoki1207.

 ## Further Reading